 - The Comfort – Carpet makes guests feel more at home!
 With soft flooring, guests never worry about their feet hurting.
 And, if your pets are on your pontoon, they can lie on the carpet and relax, and you can feel good about your pet’s safety.

 Cons of Marine Carpet Flooring

 - Hot Metal Rivets – In older boat models, there are metal snaps and rivets that can get incredibly hot.
 On a barefoot, even with carpet, if you step on it on a scorching day, you might feel it.

 - Rotting – Carpet absorbs water, and if not dried for an extended period, it will cause problems.
 It can lead to mold that rots the plywood underneath, which will be costly to repair.
 Make sure you dry your carpet properly so your wood does not get damaged.

 - Bad Smells and Stains – Can you imagine bringing your guests onto your bad smelling pontoon?
 One of the worst things about carpet is that it absorbs every liquid and scent that it encounters.
 So, keep in mind that maintenance on a carpet is the highest than any other flooring material.

 I have written a guide about cleaning pontoon carpet, make sure you check it out.

 Aluminum Marine Boat Flooring

 The most common pontoon boat flooring is marine carpet with plywood underneath it.
-As noted though, if you do not take care of the marine carpet it will damage the plywood and cost you big bucks.
+As noted, though, if you do not take care of the marine carpet, it will damage the wood and cost you big bucks.

 This is where aluminum flooring comes into place.
-With aluminum flooring, you do not have to worry about water, mold, and mildew damaging your plywood.
+You do not have to worry about water, mold, and mildew damaging your plywood with aluminum flooring.